Macros | |

 Define to determine if code is being built using the GNU C family of compilers.

-If this define exists, then you are creating code with the [GNUC compiler] (https://gcc.gnu.org/ "GCC home page")
+If this define exists, then the code is being compiled with the GNUC compiler

 #define BURGER_INT_NOT_IN_STDINT |